alexi.sh

 Average iOS userNo.
 Use Lockdown Mode if you have a concrete reason to fear targeted spyware.
 The standard iOS security model is already strong.

-For a deep dive into the Safari-specific technical restrictions that have remained constant since 2022, the original 2022 article on this site remains the most detailed public reference for JIT behavior and the API blocklist construction.
+Want a deep dive into the Safari-specific limits that have held steady since 2022?
+The original 2022 article on this site is still the most detailed public reference for JIT behavior and how the API blocklist is built.

 Also available in